New York Cancer Center

 As crazy as it may seem, a cancer diagnosis can have a silver lining.
 Many survivors have reported positive and enriching outcomes emerging from their ordeals.
 Some of the enlightening experiences these people report are coming to the realization of how precious life really is, finding meaning in life and enjoying every second, going from living life passively to living life actively, appreciating the simple things in life and looking for new things to enjoy all of the time.
 Facing a life-threatening diagnosis has led many to develop strengths, skills, and attitudes they never knew they had or needed.
 Nobody wants to have cancer, but cancer is a reality of life, and the reality of it is that it is not a death sentence, that most people with cancer do go on to live long lives, and that some good could be part of the experience.

-New York Cancer Center, a subsidiary of Morris I. Franco Community Cancer Center
+New York Cancer Center, DBA Morris I .
+Franco Cancer Center

 • Home